 Ask any backcountry skier/boarder that has sampled a BC backcountry lodge, and you’ll hear raves like “best way to backcountry ski, period” or “best week of skiing of my life”.
 People keep coming back to lodges.
 Besides the fantastic terrain for sweet turns, these lodges also provide the perfect classroom for avalanche education.

 Keith runs avalanche courses at various backcountry lodges in British Columbia.
 This is the finest way to hone your ski touring skills, under the watchful eye of an instructor.
 All of the curriculum from AST2 is covered.
 You will have three days of self-guided ski touring with other students.
 Starting in 2021-2022, each AST2++ group will meet monthly via Zoom for season-long mentorship from November to April.

-Hilda and the Lequereux Outpost have skiable terrain for all avalanche conditions, but require precise route-finding in order to manage avalanche risk.
+Hilda has skiable terrain for all avalanche conditions, but requires precise route-finding in order to manage avalanche risk.
 Keith screens all applicants for Lodge Based AST2++ courses to make sure each student has significant backcountry experience to manage the self-guided days as well as the ability to handle the vertical ups and downs.
 See below to review the prerequisites.
 The runs are steep, long, and provide some of the best fall-line skiing on earth.
 You will have the opportunity to apply your skills by planning appropriate tours for the conditions.

 Keith is the co-author of the new AST Handbook, which is used for all AST courses.
 He also just updated the AST2 curriculum and wrote the Instructor Manual for Avalanche Canada.
 BE PREPARED FOR A FULLY ENGAGING AND INTERACTIVE COURSE!

 This is not a guided trip.
 You will receive instruction and mentorship.
 You will be responsible for planning and carrying out self-guided tours in small groups during 3 of the 8 days.

-The Hilda week is right in the middle of February, a perfect time to be in the backcountry.
+The lodge week is in the middle of February.
+This is the best time to be at Hilda, late enough to have a deeper snowpack, but early enough to get colder temperatures and the highest likelihood of sweet Kootenay powder.
 You will be spoiled with semi-private accommodation, sauna, and terrain that is revered by backcountry skiers in the know.